 Now, the adjustment will be entered in the ledger.
 You can then send a refund check for the excess amount to the insurance company.

-In situations where you are using a Type 2 NPI as the billing provider on the claim, you will also need to move the money from this billing provider to the correct dentist.
+In situations where you are using a Type 2 NPI where the location is your claim provider, this is the billing provider on the claim, you will also need to move the money from this location billing provider to the correct dentist.
+By moving this money, the doctors will be paid correctly.
 To move this money, you will want to use pairs of adjustments for each provider.

 To move the production to the right provider, use a charge adjustment that impacts production – in our case, we selected the Transfer Charge Balance.

 Next, to move the collections to the correct provider, enter a credit adjustment that impacts collection – we selected Offsetting adjustment.